dsachin/FoobarChallenges/README.md

 # This repo is for google foobar challenges and their solutions

-## Feel  free to add your solutions in your choice of language.
+## Feel  free to add your problems / solutions in your choice of language.